SoftInstigate/restheart-website/docs/security/overview.md

 It acts as a reverse proxy for HTTP resources, providing __Authentication__ and __Authorization__ services.

-**restheart-security** enables developers to configure security policies in standardized micro-gateway instances that are external to API and microservices implementations, avoiding coding security functions and a centralized gateway where scalability is a key concern.
+**restheart-security** enables developers to configure security policies in standardized micro-gateway instances that are external to API and micro-services implementations, avoiding coding security functions and a centralized gateway where scalability is a key concern.

-**restheart-security** can also be used as a micro-gateway for **Identity and Access Management**  in any HTTP-based microservices architecture.
+**restheart-security** can also be used as a micro-gateway for **Identity and Access Management**  in any HTTP-based micro-services architecture.

-> Think about restheart-security as the "brick" that you put in front of your API and microservices to protect them.
+> Think about restheart-security as the "brick" that you put in front of your API and micro-services to protect them.

 **restheart-security** is built around a __pluggable architecture__.
 It comes with a strong security implementation but you can easily extend it by implementing plugins.